facebook/react-native-website/website/blog/2026-04-07-react-native-0.85.md

 #### General

-- Removed deprecated TypeScript type aliases — use the types directly.
 - `Pressable` no longer unmounts event listeners in hidden `Activity`.
+- Removed deprecated C++ type aliases for `ShadowNode::Shared`, `ShadowNode::Weak`, `ShadowNode::Unshared`, `ShadowNode::ListOfWeak`, `ShadowNode::ListOfShared`, `SharedImageManager` and `ContextContainer::Shared` — Those were not in use and consumer libraries should use the type directly.

 #### Android

-- Re-added `receiveTouches` to `RCTEventEmitter` with default no-op.
+- We re-added `receiveTouches` to `RCTEventEmitter` with default no-op.
+This is a fix to reduce breaking changes for libraries that haven't migrated away from this method yet.
-- `ReactTextUpdate` is now internal.
+- `ReactTextUpdate` is now internal and should not be accessed publicly directly.
-- Removed support for `ReactZIndexedViewGroup`.
-- Multiple classes deprecated or removed as legacy architecture cleanup.
+- Multiple classes deprecated or removed as legacy architecture cleanup:
+  - `ReactZIndexedViewGroup` is now deprecated.
-- Deprecated `UIManagerHelper` methods and classes.
+  - `UIManagerHelper` is now deprecated.
-- Removed `CatalystInstanceImpl` and other legacy architecture classes.
-- Stubbed out `NativeViewHierarchyManager`.
+  - `CatalystInstanceImpl` has been removed (it was deprecated).
+  - `NativeViewHierarchyManager` has been fully stubbed out.

 #### iOS

-- Deprecated `RCTHostRuntimeDelegate` and merged into `RCTHostDelegate`.
+- The `RCTHostRuntimeDelegate` is now deprecated and merged into `RCTHostDelegate`.
 - Fixed duplicate symbol error when using `React.XCFramework` (via `fmt` bump to 12.1.0).

 ## Other Changes